Ave Maryam: Release

 Still using the title Salt is Leaving the Sea (Vietnamese: Muối đang rời xa biển), Ave Maryam premiered at the 2018 Hanoi International Film Festival and also screened at the 2018 Hong Kong Asian Film Festival and the 2018 Cape Town International Film Market & Festival.
 It also screened at the 4th ASEAN International Film Festival & Awards, where it won in the Best Editing category.
 It also screened at the CinemAsia Film Festival for two days, the QCinema International Film Festival 2019, and in the Asian Film Festival Barcelona.
 In April 2019, the 14th Melbourne Indonesian Film Festival (IFF) screened the film alongside Keluarga Cemara, Night Bus, and Turah.
 Ave Maryam was also screened at Paragon Cineplex, Bangkok, on 6 July 2019 for the Bangkok ASEAN Film Festival.
 Ave Maryam was first shown in Indonesia at the Jogja-NETPAC Asian Film Festival on 30 November 2018, and later on 14 November 2019 at the Plaza Indonesia Film Festival.
 It was the closing film for the 2019 Asia Africa Film Festival, for which tickets sold out.
 The film opened in Indonesia on 11 April 2019 in 39 theaters on the same day as Bumi Itu Bulat and Sunyi.
 Ave Maryam's release had been planned for February.
 The theatrical "gala premiere" was at Epicentrum XXI in Jakarta on 4 April 2019; there was a meet-and-greet and Q&A session before the film started.
 Audiences of the film were referred to as saksi cinta Maryam ("witnesses of Maryam's love story").
 The film attracted an estimated audience of 42,044 as of 14 April, and 77,000 as of 24 April.
 If Ave Maryam had been a commercial project, it is estimated it would have garnered Rp.
 3.2 billion.

-In Indonesia, the Indonesian Film Censorship Board (LSF) distributed two versions of Ave Maryam; a cut, 17+ version and an uncut, 21+ version.
+In Indonesia, the Film Censorship Board (LSF) distributed two versions of Ave Maryam; a cut, 17+ version and an uncut, 21+ version.
 The 17+ version was used for theaters while the 21+ version was screened at film festivals.
 The uncut duration is 85 minutes long while the cut version is 74 minutes long.
 Many criticized the LSF for cutting important scenes that were deemed explicit rather than blurring them.
 After a year without information, the LSF-censored version of the film was released on Netflix on 3 September 2020; Netflix received criticism from the general public for choosing the cut version when they would not have any legal problems if they released the uncut version.